Participate in a Study!

 - Can understand instructions in English

 Benefits: Taking part in this study may or may not improve your walking and balance.
 While the research team hopes that training with the assistive devices improves your motor learning abilities, there is no guarantee of this occurring.
 This study will help researchers learn more about motor learning mechanisms that can be improved by wearable robotic devices for better gait training and rehabilitation.
-It is hoped that information from this study will lead to improved technologies for individuals with disabilities affecting locomotion.
+We hope that information from this study will lead to improved technologies for individuals with disabilities affecting locomotion.
 Improved robotic device technology may be developed as a result of this study, which might, at some point in the future, result in better commercial exoskeleton products available for you to purchase.

 If you are interested in participating, please send an email to: